mdcourse/mdcourse.github.io/docs/source/chapters/chapter2.rst

    <a href="https://scipy.org/" target="_blank">SciPy</a>

-.. container:: justify

-    Four parameters are given to the *Prepare* class, the atom masses :math:`m`, the LJ parameters :math:`\sigma` and :math:`\epsilon`, and the
-    number of atoms.
+Four parameters are given to the *Prepare* class, the atom masses :math:`m`, the LJ parameters :math:`\sigma` and :math:`\epsilon`, and the number of atoms.
 These quantities must be provided as lists, which will be useful later when we want to mix atoms of different types within the same simulation box.

-.. container:: justify

 Create the *Prepare* class, and add the following *__init__()* method to it:

 .. code-block:: python